Over the 25 years that I have been working with couples, the one thing I get asked more than anything else :

 It’s my life’s work, the work of Soul Intimacy, and this is what we teach you at Communication Alchemy.

 Therapy is there to help heal and hold us at the level of our humanity, of our personality structure.
-Traditional therapeutic methods however, don’t always recognise that we are spiritual beings and so much more that the wounds of our humanity.
+Traditional therapeutic methods however, don’t always recognise that we are spiritual beings and so much more than the wounds of our humanity.
 If we only work at the level of personality, we’re just reshuffling our deck of cards, hoping to be dealt a slightly better hand.
 Sometimes it may change things for a while, but often we find ourselves needing to reshuffle more and more often, with less and less change occurring.

-I believe we need to remember that our wounds are carried in our lineage, and that they not the bigger part of us.
+I believe we need to remember that our wounds are carried in our lineage, and that they are not the bigger part of us.
 It’s in this remembrance that we can make those sometimes seismic shifts back into connection.
 If we don’t have that context, the work can feel endless; like we’ll be in therapy for the rest of our lives, and never get to true liberation.
 I want us to get there, I want lasting change for all of us who feel stuck in draining communication dynamics.

 At Communication Alchemy, we do this work of Soul gardening together.
 We tend to the seeds of our lives by infusing the soil they’re growing in with spirit, with the tender recognition of our souls and their work here in this life.
 We know that seeds cannot grow without the right environment, and we offer you all the tools you need to cultivate that environment with your beloved, so that you can both grow and thrive together.